 The mobile music streaming project seeks to design a proof of concept iOS mobile application that leverages core technologies such as Bluetooth, media playback, and Multipeer Connectivity frameworks in order to create an ad-hoc peer-to-peer network used to stream music across mobile devices.
 A local network will be constructed and used for device communication as opposed to other music streaming services that use cellular and wireless networks.
 Our objective is to create a purely mobile environment that enables the streaming of audio between iOS-enabled devices to help facilitate localized music sharing and discovery.
 The iOS Core frameworks already provide full networking connectivity, UI features, and media playback -our project plans to combine these services into one package.
 The project as a proof of concept application was successful; however, there are some additional features that would complete the application such as audio synchronization and daisy-chaining devices over the network.
 In conclusion, the project was a successful learning venture that shows promise with future development.

 Obatake, David and Keeley, Mickey, "Mobile Music Streaming via Multipeer Connectivity" (2014).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 28.